English Language Institute

 The library building is open more than 100 hours per week and includes access to more than 350 computer workstations with printing capability.
 Wireless access (including printing) is available for laptop users.

 The Libraries’ collections offer a vast amount of materials for research and learning, including almost 1,000,000 print books and journals as well as electronic access to more than 30,000 journals and 50,000 electronic books.
 Copies of items not available at CMU can be obtained (at no cost to the student) from other libraries through the library’s Documents on Demand office.

 Most of the library’s resources are available online, meaning you don’t need to be in the library to use the library.
-Through the CMU Global ID and password, graduate students have round-the-clock access to the library’s electronic resources, including online journals, ebooks, streaming videos, and article databases.
+Accessing the library after logging into CentralLink allows graduate students round-the-clock access to the library’s electronic resources, including online journals, ebooks, streaming videos, and article databases.

 In addition to the collections, the library provides a wide array of services for graduate students.
 Reference librarians are available to answer questions from students and to assist with research.
 They can be contacted by email, chat, telephone, or at the Reference Desk on the 2nd floor of the library.
 If more specialized assistance is needed, a consultation can be scheduled.
 In a consultation, a librarian works one-on-one with a graduate student on a particular research assignment, providing help with locating the materials needed and answering any other questions.
 Many graduate students have found consultations very helpful.

 The library also houses the CMU Writing Center and the Mathematics Assistance Center on the 4th floor as well as the Test Proctoring Center and the Statistical Consulting Center on the 3rd floor.

 For more information and library hours visit the library website at http://library.cmich.edu/.